praneethvykuntam/Retail-Demand-Forecasting-Price-Elasticity/README.md

 ## 🎯 Main Objective

-The primary objective of this project is to forecast product demand at the SKU/store level while also quantifying **price elasticity**.
+This project focuses on solving a core retail problem: how much of each product to stock and at what price.
+Retailers often struggle with balancing inventory against demand while adjusting prices to stay competitive.

+- Put simply, this work answers two critical business questions:

+1. How many units of a product should we expect to sell in the coming weeks or months?

+2. How much does demand increase or decrease if we change the price?

+To answer these, I developed a solution that:

+- Forecasts demand at the SKU–store level with high accuracy.

+- Quantifies price elasticity to measure how customer demand responds to price adjustments.

-This enables retailers to optimize inventory planning, promotions, and pricing strategies.
+This enables managers to make data-driven decisions for replenishment, promotions, and dynamic pricing.

-- **Demand Forecasting**: Predict short-term and long-term demand to improve replenishment decisions.
-- **Price Elasticity Modeling**: Estimate how changes in price affect demand to support dynamic pricing.

 ---